Arithmetic bigness and a uniform Bogomolov-type result

+Now we are ready to prove the following more explicit version of the number field case of Theorem \ref{fiberwise11}.
+Note that the main coefficients $1/12$ and $12$ are the same as those in Theorem \ref{fiberwise2}, and that the constants $c_0,c_5$ both come from lower bounds of natural continuous functions on the (complex) moduli space of curves of genus $g$ over $\CC$.

 \begin{thm} [Theorem \ref{fiberwise11}: number field case] Let $g>1$ be an integer.
-Then there is a constants $c_3>0$ depending only on $g$ such that for any geometrically connected, smooth and projective curve $C$ of genus $g$ over a number field $K$, one has
+Let $c_0>0$ be the constant depending only on $g$ as in Theorem \ref{positive lower bound}.
+Then there is a constants $c_5$ depending only on $g$ such that for any geometrically connected, smooth and projective curve $C$ of genus $g$ over a number field $K$, one has